Anti-Bribery for Sales · Module 2 of 2

 Stop the tickets.
 Propose a working lunch instead, through Karen.

-Tell Vince the tickets don\'t go. $620 a head, ten days from submission, to the buyer scoring the bid, hits both Travel Act indicators (value plus timing) before anyone has read a word of the proposal.
-Counter-propose a working lunch in Pam\'s calendar, sub-$100 a head, agenda shared in advance, pre-cleared by Karen this week.
-The face-time happens, the inducement reading doesn\'t.
+Tickets don\'t go. $620 a head, ten days from submission, to the buyer scoring the bid hits both Travel Act indicators.
+Counter-propose a sub-$100 working lunch, agenda shared, pre-cleared by Karen.
+Face-time happens, inducement reading doesn't.

 Your choice